rancher/docs/content/rancher/v2.x/en/backups/v2.5/restoring-rancher/_index.md

 1. Click **Create.**

-The rancher-operator scales down the rancher deployment during restore, and scales it back up once the restore completes.
+**Result:** The rancher-operator scales down the rancher deployment during restore, and scales it back up once the restore completes.
 The resources are restored in this order:

 1. Custom Resource Definitions (CRDs)
 2. Cluster-scoped resources